The Best Sweet Potato Pie

 Description

-This classic Sweet Potato Pie has a smooth filling made with browned butter, brown sugar and just the right amount of spice!
-The perfect alternative to a pumpkin pie!
+This classic sweet potato pie has a smooth filling made with browned butter, brown sugar, and just the right amount of spices!
+It’s the perfect choice for the end of your Thanksgiving feast.

 Ingredients